WEST KILBRIDE, Ayrshire

 "Old West Kilbride: The Tattie Toon"; a pictorial booklet containing some 50 old photographs; by Molly Blyth; published in 1997; Stenlake Publishing, Ochiltree Sawmill, The Lade, Ochiltree, Ayrshire KA18 2NX, Scotland; ISBN No: 1 872074 99 5.

 An 1837 description of West Kilbride, including a listing of the key personalities of the town, is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was provided by Keith Muirhead from the Sunshine Coast of Queensland.
+The transcript was provided by Keith Muirhead from Queensland.

 View photographs of West Kilbride and the surrounding area.